Iran–Saudi Arabia relations: Doctrinal differences

-Saudi Arabia, Iran and the United States
+Saudi Arabia, Iran and United States

 As far as the relationship between Saudi Arabia and the U.S. is concerned, both countries have been strategic allies for more than sixty years.
 Saudi Arabia sees itself as a firm and generous partner of the U.S. in the Cold War and in other international conflicts.

 From 1953 to 1979, Iran under Mohammed Reza Pahlavi was also an ally of the United States.

 The visits by US President George W. Bush to the Kingdom in 2008 reaffirmed these ties.
 Yet Saudis have always distanced themselves from American foreign policy, particularly with regards to Iran.
 Even when there was growing criticism against the former Iranian President, Mahmud Ahmadinejad, for his alleged hostile foreign policy in connection to Israel, Saudi Arabia recognised that Iran was a potential threat, and a regional power that was in position to create trouble within their borders.
 Therefore, Saudi Arabia's security over time required accommodation and good relations with its geographic neighbors notably Iran.

 Prior to this visit, Saudi National Security advisor Prince Bandar bin Sultan, seen as one of the most pro-American figures in the region, had made a trip to Tehran to voice his government's interest in building harmonious relations with Iran.
 During Iranian President Ahmadinejad's 3 March 2007 visit, he discussed with King Abdullah the need to protect the Islamic world from enemy "conspiracies."

 In 2007, President Ahmadinejad was the first Iranian leader to attend the annual summit of the Gulf Cooperation Council (GCC), which was established in 1980 in part to contain the ambitions of revolutionary Iran.
 This visit by the President of Iran was an event which signaled a possible change in relations.
 The same year, at Saudi Arabia's invitation, Ahmadinejad traveled to Saudi Arabia to take part in the annual Hajj (pilgrimage) to Mecca.

-On 11 October 2011 US Attorney General Eric Holder accused Iran of planning to assassinate the Saudi-Arabian ambassador to the United States Adel Al-Jubbair.
+On 11 October 2011 US Attorney General Eric Holder accused Iran of planning to assassinate the Saudi Arabian ambassador to the United States Adel Al-Jubbair.

 In 2013, Saudi Ambassador to Britain Mohammed bin Nawaf bin Abdulaziz Al Saud wrote an editorial in The New York Times criticizing Saudi Arabia's Western allies for not taking bold enough measures against Syria and Iran, thus destabilizing the Middle East and forcing Saudi Arabia to become more aggressive in international affairs.
 The Obama administration continued to reassure the Persian Gulf states that regional security is a U.S. priority, but, as of December 2013, the Gulf states express skepticism.

-WikiLeaks

-In November 2010, WikiLeaks disclosed various confidential documents pertaining to the US and its allies which revealed that King Abdullah urged the US to attack Iran to destroy its nuclear weapons programme, describing Iran as a snake whose head should be cut off without any procrastination.
-The documents were dismissed by Iranian president Mahmoud Ahmadinejad, claiming them to be "organised to be released on a regular basis."